 "I understand parents' potential anxiety," says Jeffrey Kahn, M.D., Director of Infectious Disease at Children's Health℠ and Professor at UT Southwestern.
 "There is always going to be some hesitancy to a new vaccine given to children.
 This is what we have found, historically, with a variety of vaccines that are now routinely used in kids, such as the chickenpox vaccine.
 But now, we rarely see a child with chickenpox."

-Dr. Kahn reminds parents that there are many benefits of getting the COVID-19 vaccine.
-It not only keeps kids safe and healthy, but also will help them return to life as normal.
-He answers some common questions about the COVID-19 vaccine for kids to help parents feel confident and informed about their decision.
+Dr. Kahn reminds parents that there are many benefits of getting the COVID‑19 vaccine.
+He answers some common questions about the COVID‑19 vaccine for kids to help parents feel confident and informed about their decision.

 Is the COVID‑19 vaccine for children different than the vaccine for adults?